 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Chairman Tom Crowe called the April 26, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
+Chairman Tom Crowe called the Aug.
+23, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
 All members of the board were present.
-Also present was CEO Brett Abplanalp, Karen Forshee of DCREMC, and Shawn Matthews of DCREMC.
-Upon motion by Jason Barnhorst, seconded by Lawrence Young, and carried,… Continue reading.
+Also present was DCREMC CEO Brett Abplanalp and DCREMC personnel Karen Forshee and Crystal Greathouse.
+Earl Ridlen III of London Witte Group was also present.
+Upon… Continue reading.

 As an electric residential member, the better Decatur County REMC understands you, the better we can serve you.
 That’s why we occasionally survey our members to identify emerging trends in power use.
 This month, an independent research firm will survey a limited number of residential members through the internet or by telephone to identify emerging… Continue reading.

 The U.S. House and Senate each passed versions of the Farm Bill this summer and are seeking to reach a compromise on the legislation in the fall.
 NRECA is urging lawmakers on the Farm Bill conference committee, tasked with coming up with the final version of the bill, to consider electric co-ops’ priorities.
 “We are… Continue reading.